 In 2012, considering the vital necessity of this new discipline of Criminology and Criminal Justice, Senior Lecturer Dr. R.N.
 Sunil made a formal request to establish a separate department to the Faculty of Humanities and Social Sciences, under the Headship of Professor M.W.
 Jayasundara.
 Although it has taken a long period to obtain the official approval of the University Grants Commission, in 2016 the authority to set up a separate Department of Criminology and Criminal Justice was granted.

-Besides these existing programmes, B.A Special Degree in Criminology and Criminal Justice was commenced in English Medium for the first time with 6 undergraduates.
+Besides these existing programs, B.A Special Degree in Criminology and Criminal Justice was commenced in English Medium for the first time with 6 undergraduates.
 There are 80 undergraduates registered for the Special Degree in Criminology and Criminal Justice.
 Furthermore, one year M.A Degree in Criminology and Criminal Justice is to be introduced in the near future in accordance with Sri Lankan Quality Framework.

 In the wake of this historical creation, Professor Sampath Amarathunga, the Vice-Chancellor, Professor P. Athukorala and Senior Lecturer Lasantha Nawaratne, the past and present Deans of the Faculty of Humanities and Social Sciences, Senior Lecturers W.M.
 Dhanapala, Udayakumara Amarasinghe, Dr. R.B.N.
 Sunil, and Dr. Nerangi Wijewardena have been very supportive and cooperative toward this endeavor.
 Also, all the colleagues of the University have been very keen to see us functioning as an independent Department and must remember all of them with profound gratitude.
 Not forgetting the Criminology undergraduates who have been waiting impatiently to see their Department becoming an independent should also be acknowledged with affection.